-The purpose of this experiment is to apply controller and observer design techniques to a physical "difficult-to-control" system, namely, the inverted pendulum on a cart system.
-The controller will mainly be designed via optimal control techniques.
+This lab continues the investigation of the inverted pendulum on a cart, started in Lab 3, but this time you will use the real equipment.
+The purpose of the pendulum experiment is to demonstrate controller and observer design techniques on a physical "difficult-to-control" system.
+The controller will mainly be designed via optimal control.
 The control objective is for the cart to track a square wave while the pendulum remains upright.
-Also, the controller must be improve the system's robustness to external disturbances.
+Also, the controller must improve the system's robustness to external disturbances.